 a.
-From the global configuration mode, configure the hostname as shown in the chart.
+On the routers, enter the global configuration mode and configure the hostname as shown in the chart.
 Then configure the console, virtual terminal, and enable passwords.
-If there is a problem doing this, refer to the configuring router passwords lab.
-Next, configure the interfaces according to the chart.
-Refer to the Configuring Host Tables lab for assistance.
+If there is a problem doing this, refer to the Configuring Router Passwords lab.
+Next configure the interfaces according to the chart.
+If there is a problem doing this, refer to the Configuring Host Tables lab.